Critical Considerations for Advisors Nearing Retirement

 As every advisor knows, it's not just what one make that counts, it's what one gets to keep.

-If an advisor were to leave and join an independent firm, for at least one year, and then sell his practice, he would typically receive one to two times the full trailing twelve month production of his book.
+If you were to leave and join an independent firm, for at least one year, and then sell your practice, you would typically receive between one to three times the full trailing-twelve month production of your book.

 If we use a conservative multiplier of 1.5, such a sale would gross $1,500,000.00 to the retiring broker.
 Because the IRS recognizes such transactions as the sale of an owned business asset, the proceeds are subject only to long-term capital gains tax (currently 15 - 20%).

-Moreover, if one has a handful of clients he really enjoys working with and wants to remain somewhat active, as an independent he could choose to continue working on a part-time basis.
+Moreover, if you have a handful of clients you really enjoy working with and wants to remain somewhat active, as an independent you could continue actively working part-time.

-There are many variations within the independent universe, but going that route, even for a short period, is not for everyone.
+There are many variations within the independent universe, but going that route is not for everyone.